 Try veggies and hummus with whole grain crackers, or string cheese with fruit, she recommends.

 The goal: to keep your blood sugar steady to avoid crashes that send you reaching for sweets.
-If you don’t have access to a fridge at your office, buy a small cooler to store healthy foods by your desk.
+If you don’t have access to a an office fridge, buy a small cooler to store healthy foods by your desk.
+Choose snacks with healthy fats to give your brain a boost.
+Try eating a scoop of peanut butter or a handful of almonds instead of a bag of chips.
+If you are still having trouble staving off hunger, try chewing gum which simulates eating and trick your brain into feeling full temporarily.

 It’s common to work nonstop for hours, then grab a coffee—loaded with cream and sugar, of course—as a reward.
 Instead, organize your workday into chunks with planned breaks in between.